William Giauque

-William Francis Giauque (/dʒiˈoʊk/; May 12, 1895 – March 28, 1982) was a Canadian-born American chemist and Nobel laureate recognized in 1949 for his studies in the properties of matter at temperatures close to absolute zero.
+William Francis Giauque (/dʒiˈoʊk/; May 12, 1895 – March 28, 1982) was a Canadian-born American chemist and Nobel laureate.
+He was recognized in 1949, for his studies in the properties of matter, at temperatures close to absolute zero.
 He spent virtually all of his educational and professional career at the University of California, Berkeley.

 Biography

 William Francis Giauque was born in Niagara Falls, Ontario, on May 12, 1895.